hoodunit/purescript-payload/README.md

 createUser { body: user } = pure user
 ```

+Bodies can be made optional by specifying the type as `Maybe a`.

 #### Query strings

 Payload supports two different types of query parameters: keys and multi-matches.
 Here is an example with both: